 Flat-surfaced headband, cuff bracelet, etc.

-Several dozen succulent rosettes (1/2-inch or less)
+Several dozen rosette succulent cuttings (1/2-inch diameter or less)

 Trailing succulent such as string-of-pearls or string-of-bananas (Senecio radicans).